 Prerequisite: MGMT 202 Introduction to Business.
-In this course, students will learn the fundamentals of business finance.
-The course is corporate-oriented with emphasis on practical applications and problem-solving techniques.
-The primary objective is to provide the student with the tools to understand and solve the basic financial problems confronting business today.
+In this course, students will gain a fundamental understanding of business finance.
+The course is corporate-oriented and emphasizes practical applications and problem-solving techniques in order to provide students with the tools they need to understand and solve the basic financial problems confronting the business world today.
 The topics covered include the time value of money, valuation of assets, capital budgeting techniques, capital-structure theory and dividend policy assessment.
-The application of the topics to international markets will be made whenever possible.
+The application of these subjects to international markets will be made whenever possible.